medic/cht-docs/content/en/apps/examples/pih.md

 ### Family planning workflow
 The FP workflow ensures that eligible women receive their FP needs with support from the CHWs.
-The FP workflow supports CHWs to counsel eligible women on FP, refer women to facilities for FP services and ensure ontime FP renewals.
+The FP workflow supports CHWs to counsel eligible women on FP, refer women to facilities for FP services screen FP clients for side effects and refer and ensure ontime FP renewals.

 #### Family planning workflow